 Humans are able to mentally capture their sensory information at a particular time and store it away for later use. that's, humans can remember things.
 We use memories to determine the best course of action in situations we've encountered before, such as remembering which foods taste nicest and thus picking the best one when given a choice.
 Animals, too, have memories, as any pet owner will tell you.
 Domesticated creatures can be taught to remember commands.
 Even goldfish have been shown to have memories lasting months.
 Chimpanzees remember images and numbers better than university students.
 Crows remember shapes better than adult humans also.
 Some jays and squirrels have superb spatial memories, allowing them to remember months later where they buried thousands of seeds across areas of dozens of square kilometers.
 Cats have short-term memories at least ten times longer than those of humans.
 Interestingly, pigeons seem to base superstitions on their memories.
 If a pigeon is doing something like turning around when it's given food two or three times, it'll remember what it was doing and begin to spin obsessively in the hopes of obtaining more food.

 A jellyfish, most will agree, isn't strongly aware of itself as a definitively separate being. it's no thoughts, if any, beyond its basic drives.
 Self-awareness was considered a human domain for many years.
 We now know better.
-One simple illustrative test is the mirror test: seeing if an animal can recognise itself in a mirror.
-A self-aware animal will realise that the movements of its reflection match its own.
+One simple illustrative test is the mirror test: seeing if an animal can recognize itself in a mirror.
+A self-aware animal will realize that the movements of its reflection match its own.
 Deduce that the reflection is an image of itself.
 The animal often has a mark on its face.
-If it realises that the reflection is it itself, it'll reach towards its face to feel or remove the mark.
+If it realizes that the reflection is it itself, it'll reach toward its face to feel or remove the mark.
 Human children don't pass this test until the age of 18 months.
 Animals which pass this self-awareness test.
 A variety of other such tests, are all great apes, some gibbons, elephants, magpies.
 Some whales.

 Humans are homo sapiens, the wise man.
 We can think and reason to our great advantage.
 There are, of course, many different kinds of intelligence and ways of using them.
 There exist many definitions of intelligence.
 Generally it's thought to be the ability to think, reason, plan, assess.
 Learn.
 However, humans aren't the only animals with intellect.
 Are they the best in all its categories.
 Pigeons easily outdo humans with both visual searching and geometric recognition.
 Ants estimate huge numbers very accurately to determine the numbers of enemy ants from past encounters.
 Elephants use arithmetic.
 Crows show great causal reasoning.
 They can observe a new and complicated mechanism and mentally deduce how to deal with it correctly rather than relying on the more time-consuming trial and error.
 They can unlock doors and find hidden objects based on a single period of observation, outperforming many humans.

-Farming is the basis of modern human civilisation.
+Farming is the basis of modern human civilization.
 Believed to have been begun nearly ten thousand years ago, it allowed humans to settle in one place rather than live nomadically as they followed herds of animals for food.
 This in turn allowed them more time in which they could develop writing, mathematics, the wheel, farming implements.
 Other necessities of farming on a large scale.
 This spread around the world rapidly.
 However, ants had already been farming for millions of years.
 They capture, herd, raise.
 Care for the health of groups of caterpillars kept in a special chamber of their nests so that they may use their sugary excretions as a food source, much like we use cows.
 Termites cultivate fungi to eat which are so specialized they grow nowhere else on Earth.

 If nothing else, humans are fantastic builders.
 The cities, roads.
 Factories that adorn our planet are a testament to that fact.
 What other animal could build skyscrapers, towering hundreds of metros above them?
 Or highways and roads stretching for thousands of kilometers?
 Some animals build too.
 Certain birds and apes build sophisticated nests, rabbits dig warrens to live in.
 Ants will even prune and cultivate trees to grow in a way which suits them as a home.
 The greatest builders, however, are Nigerian termites.
 They build fantastically huge mounds with internal ventilation, heating.
 Cooling systems through specially designed tunnels so that the termites living inside enjoy a pleasant climate at all times.
 They even have self-contained nurseries, gardens, cellars, chimneys, expressways.
 Sanitation systems.
-A termite is less than half a centimetre long yet its mound is 4m tall.
+A termite is less than half a centimeter long yet its mound is 4m tall.
 For comparison, that's like a group of humans making a building over 1.5km tall.

 To clarify, abstract thinking isn't random and incoherent thought.
 It means taking a concrete idea, such as an apple.
 Thinking about an attribute of it as a higher concept such as deliciousness, which might then be applied to many concrete objects.
 Logical thinking is the cornerstone of this.
 This is naturally difficult to measure in non-humans.
 Thus far no animal has been able to perform nearly as well as humans in purely abstract terms.
 Logical and reasoned thinking with abstract ideas are the great achievement of humanity, as we far surpass other animals thanks to the frontal lobes of our brains, which relative to the rest of our brains are the largest of any living species.
 Perhaps what truly makes us human is our ability to think rationally, to question our own assertions and consider others.
 To always strive for what's reasoned and logical and true, no matter what that truth may be.